leejo/CGI.pm/CONTRIBUTING.md

 I'm happy to accept pull requests and issue reports

 Please note that CGI.pm is now considered done.
 See also "mature" and "legacy".
-Feature requests and none critical issues will probably be rejected, although pull requests will be accepted if they are small in scope and included tests and perldoc.
+Feature requests and non-critical issues will probably be rejected, although pull requests will be accepted if they are small in scope and included tests and perldoc.
 So if you want a shiny new feature you're going to have to add it yourself and submit a pull request.